coffeescript6/discuss/Features.md

 These are ESNext features where a consensus has yet to be reached on whether CoffeeScript should support them.

 ### Getters and setters [(#17)](https://github.com/coffeescript6/discuss/issues/17)

+Probably need to be supported as part of adding support for ES2015 classes.

 ## No Action